New locations for measles risk — Not just Ocean County anymore

 In some cases, it can cause pneumonia and encephalitis.
 Pregnant women with measles risk miscarriages, premature births and low-birth-weight babies.

-Measles is spread through the air when infected individuals caught or sneeze, and can be contracted by coming into contacts with the mucus or saliva of someone caryting the infection.
+Measles is spread through the air when infected individuals cough or sneeze, and can be contracted by coming into contact with the mucus or saliva of someone carrying the infection.

 State officials are urging anyone who has been at any of the listed locations during the times identified to contact their health providers.
 Those who have not been vaccinated and who have not previously had measles are at risk.